victoriaklin/506-project/README.md

 ![image](https://github.com/user-attachments/assets/398165d4-bb15-48f4-8458-4159598d2675)

-This box plot which provides a concise summary of delay distribution for 1BU.
-The central box represents the interquartile range (IQR), covering the middle 50% of delays, while the line within the box shows the median delay, which is close to zero.
-This plot confirms the earlier observation: 1BU has a tight distribution around zero, indicating consistent on-time performance.
-On the other hand, the Fenway bus has a larger IQR, indicating more variability in its arrival times.
-The median delay is around zero but with a wider spread, and both whiskers extend further, showing more variability.
-There are fewer extreme outliers, but the overall distribution is wider than 1BU, confirming that Fenway arrivals are more unpredictable.
+This bar chart shows the average delay for each bus type.
+The y-axis represents the average delay in minutes, while the x-axis shows each bus type.
+1BU has a slightly negative average delay, meaning it tends to arrive slightly early on average.
+This slight negative delay may indicate efficient scheduling or less congestion along its route.
+Fenway has a slightly positive average delay, indicating that it tends to be late more often than early.
+This aligns with our previous observations of its erratic arrival patterns.

 ![image](https://github.com/user-attachments/assets/3e5563c1-77f5-48b5-8383-e90ffb4ebb14)

+This bar chart categorizes each bus’s performance by delay types (on-time, late, early), with the y-axis being the Percentage of arrivals, and the x-axis the Bus types, with color-coded bars representing each delay category.
+We saw that nearly 80% of 1BU arrivals are on time, which is a significant portion.
+This high on-time percentage reinforces that 1BU is highly reliable.
+On the other hand, Fenway has a more even distribution across categories, with approximately 40% on time, and the remaining split between early and late.
+This spread shows a lower on-time reliability, with more variability in its arrival performance.
+This breakdown allows us to quickly see which bus line is most consistent.
+It shows that 1BU is significantly more reliable in adhering to schedules, while Fenway has room for improvement.

 ---